-Missouri Farm Bureau was a key advocate in reforming Missouri’s eminent domain law.
-We believe the use of eminent domain should be held for only most necessary situation and should not be allowed for the purpose of private development or recreation facilities.
+Missouri Farm Bureau is a key advocate in reforming Missouri’s eminent domain law.
+We believe the use of eminent domain should be held for only the most necessary situations and should not be allowed for the purpose of private development or recreation facilities.

 MOFB policy opposes the Grain Belt Express project.
 Our members do not believe a private entity should be given the power of eminent domain to take private property when it does not serve the people of the state.
 This merchant transmission line will carry power to other states rather than benefiting Missourians.
 In early 2019, the Missouri Public Service Commission granted Clean Line Energy a Certificate of Need and Necessity.
 This certificate also gave the company the power of eminent domain.
-Missouri Farm Bureau and other property right advocates support legislation to prevent private merchant transmission lines from being granted eminent domain.
+Missouri Farm Bureau is challenging this decision in court.
+MOFB and other property rights advocates support legislation to prevent private merchant transmission lines from being granted eminent domain.

 We believe that Farm Bureau should use its resources and expertise to persuade public officials or candidates to respect private ownership of property and the chain of title that guarantees the ownership of private property.